Christmas in July - Christmas Ornament Tutorial

 I’ll be doing more articles to advance your quilting skills and small fun projects on Madam Sew.
 Subscribe to the Madam Sew blog so you don’t miss a thing!

-If you are new to the Madam Sew blog, be sure to check out my complete Beginning Quilting series -
+If you are new to the Madam Sew blog, be sure to check out my other Quilting blog posts -

 Plus for more small projects, see my travel set series here on Madam Sew - click on Lingerie Case / Book Cover, Jewelry Roll, Curling Iron Case, Cosmetic Bag, and Shoe Case.
 I have even more fun projects on the Madam Sew Blog, check out my Wool Pressing Mat Carrier, Through the Window Wall Hanging, Crazy Quilted Christmas Stocking, and Creative Pincushions.
 Put your embroidery machine to work with my Embroidered Wall Hanging project.